m0-foundation/ttg-frontend/README.md

 # M^ZERO Governance dApp

-This app is based on Nuxt v3
+This app is based on Nuxt v3, Vue, and Wagmi

 ## Contracts are git submodules